pgaudit/pgaudit/README.md

 ## Compile and Install

 pgAudit can be compiled against an installed copy of PostgreSQL with development packages using `PGXS`.

-The following instructions are for RHEL 7.
+The following instructions should work on most Unix-like operating systems.

 Clone the pgAudit extension:
 ```